MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-apps-ios-app-configuration-policy-add-assign.md

   - See the instructions for [adding Android store apps to Microsoft Intune](../apps/store-apps-android.md).
 Use this [Crowdstrike Falcon app store URL](https://play.google.com/store/apps/details?id=com.crowdstrike.falconmobile) for the **Appstore URL**.

 - **iOS**
   - See the instructions for [adding iOS store apps to Microsoft Intune](../apps/store-apps-ios.md).
-Use this [Check Point Harmony Mobile Protect app store URL](https://apps.apple.com/us/app/crowdstrike-falcon/id1458815656) for the **Appstore URL**.
+Use this [Crowdstrike Falcon app store URL](https://apps.apple.com/us/app/crowdstrike-falcon/id1458815656) for the **Appstore URL**.

 ### Assigning Lookout for Work